a7medfarouh/a7medfarouh/README.md

 - [ ] Learn NgRx for state management
 - [ ] Contribute to an open-source Angular project
 - [ ] Master Angular testing with Jasmine/Karma
-- [ ] Learn JAVA for full-stack development
+- [ ] Learn Java for full-stack development

 ---